untangled-web/untangled-cookbook/recipes/mutation-return-value/README.md

 use follow-on (local) reads to get your UI to properly refresh.
 This is a relatively normal thing to need to do, but it is something to keep track of.

+The return value of the server-side method must return a map or nil.
+Normally the only thing you'd return in the map is `:tempids`.
+You may include any additional key-value pairs for your client-side merge handler.
+In the example we're just using `:value`.

 ## Running the Recipe.

 See the top-level README.
 This is a full-stack example.